fixthestatusquo/proca-cli/README.md

   --[no-]simplify  flatten and filter to output only the most important attributes, mostly relevant for json

 DESCRIPTION
-  Should the supporter confirm the action?
+  Should the supporter confirm the action? it can be set either for all the widgets or an organisation or all the widgets of a campaign
 ```

 ## `proca action count`